 The farm is on the way to the floating village.
-And takes around 20 mins from the town by tuk tuk, with the added bonus of the drive along the river is really very scenic.
+And takes around 20 mins from the town by tuk-tuk, with the added bonus of the drive along the river is really very scenic.

 Explore The Floating Village

-It is fascinating is see at these houses on really high stilts, especially when the tide is low.
+It is fascinating is see these houses on really high stilts, especially when the tide is low.
 It is good to see that the villagers were enjoying life on the river.

-You can get a boat trip that sails through the villages where you can see the local people go about their day to day activities.
+You can get a boat trip that sails through the villages where you can see the local people go about their day-to-day activities.

 Ever wondering about the process of traditional beekeeping?
 Make sure to visit the beekeeping practice in Siem Reap.
 The place highlights the rare tradition of keeping a giant honeybee that has turned the harvesting into a business.

 Visit The Landmines Museum

 The Landmine Museum in Cambodia was established by de-miner Aki Ra in the late 1990s.
 The museum is opened to help fund the landmine clearing because there are still landmines litter in the country, even to this day.

 You can find a collection of landmines, tanks, and weapons from the Vietnamese occupation and Khmer Rouge.